jayoung/pamlWrapper/README.md

 figure out how to run on the cluster using singularity and my docker image, make a wrapper script that will allow people to do that, people who don't have their environment set up like mine

 within the Docker container, the timestamps for files seems to be based on Europe time.
 That's weird.
 The timestamps look fine from outside the Docker container though.
 I probably don't care about that.

+maybe change the PATHS in pw_gizmoRhinoEnvironmentSetup.sh to use a central copy of the repo, stored in a common area, that I know is working.
+I pull less regularly to that repo. my own copy can be the development copy. or learn about git branches and releases